8 minute read.Last Modified 2022-05-11 14:15 EDT

 - Be cautious when using many encryption and deduplication features at once since they all compete for the same CPU cycles.

 Encrypting the root dataset of a new storage pool further increases data security.
 Create a new pool and set Encryption in the Pool Manager.
 TrueNAS shows a warning.

-Read the warning, set Confirm, and click I Understand.
+Read the warning, select Confirm, and click I Understand.

-We recommend using the default encryption Cipher, but other ciphers are available.
+We recommend using the default encryption in Cipher, but other ciphers are available.

 TrueNAS can encrypt new datasets within an existing unencrypted storage pool without having to encrypt the entire pool.
 To encrypt a single dataset, go to Storage > Pools, open the more_vert for an existing dataset, and click Add Dataset.

 In the Encryption Options area, unset Inherit and check Encryption.

 Now select the authentication to use from the two options in Type: either a Key or Passphrase.
 The remaining options are the same as a new pool.
 Datasets with encryption enabled show additional icons in the Storage > Pools list.

 The dataset locked/unlocked status is determined from an icon: